We support our clients with asset care and technical documentation from project conception, through to completion and into decommissioning.

 Morson Projects has qualified NEC3 Project Managers experienced in initiating, planning, controlling and executing projects on time, on budget and to the highest standards.
 Contracts and finances are closely managed, risk is identified and managed and disputes are resolved quickly.

 Our Project Managers are supported by Planning Engineers using Primavera P6 and MS Project to manage estimation and planning, cost control and budget management, scheduling and resource allocation.

 Members of our Asset Care team are proficient in asset tagging and using complete and partial data from hard and soft excel spreadsheets to create/update the Computerised Maintenance Management Systems.
 Master Equipment Lists are produced/updated, critical spares identified and the Material Masters raised with current lead times, prices, etc. using supplier information.
 Redline Drawings are used to update CAD files and to verify plant configuration.

-The provision of Installation Instructions detailing quality control & acceptance procedures, safety checks, pre-installation tasks, installation procedures, post-installation/validation checks and technical tests.
+The provision of Installation Instructions detailing quality control and acceptance procedures, safety checks, pre-installation tasks, installation procedures, post-installation/validation checks and technical tests.